 Florida Gulf Coast

 When you’ve got this many holes to play within such a small radius, the adventure comes in cramming an epic golf weekend with as many holes as you can muster.
-Get the most bang for your birdie buck by hitting two of the biggest: 45 holes over two courses at The Resort at Longboat Key Club and 54 holes over three courses at The Meadows Country Club, within a 10-mile drive of each other.
+Get the most bang for your birdie buck by hitting as many as you can: 45 holes over two courses at The Resort at Longboat Key Club, then the set of 18 holes at both public golf courses, The Palms Golf Club at Forest Lakes and Village Green Golf Club, all within a 10-mile drive of each other.

 Where to Stay Treasure Island Beach Resort